dhimads/DIMS.CORE-Script-Library/FTest2/README.md

-# Test 2
+# Test2
-This is just a test script
+This is a test folder with a test file utilizing a simple function.

+Test for DIMS.CORE script in Winwrap language.